ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 The concept of routes is common in server-side technologies, and for more information about the implementation in this project, please refer to the `server` module.

-Know that you can define the list of routes the server will setup in the _routes_ module file.
+Know that you can define the list of routes that the server will setup in the _routes_ module file.

-This module must export a collection (array) of routes.
+This module must export a collection (array) of route specifications.

 ### Options

 The options to run the server are defined in the _options_ module file, for convenience.
 Please refer to the `server` module for more information.

-This module must return an object that follows the input format the server module accepts.
+This module must return an object that follows the input format that the server module accepts.

 ### Logging